My advice to actors is to always research, as best you can, how each Casting Director likes to be contacted. We all have our own way of working.

 And if you do have a reel (or are thinking about having one done) please don’t include a montage.
 As I often say, I don’t care what you look like to music.
 I want to see you act.

 A little title of what production the clip is from is also handy (but not essential)

 Don’t email too often.
 Our job is to remember names and faces.
 If you email too often it’s not seen as persistence, it becomes an annoyance.
 As previously mentioned, I do file emails of interest, so if I think you’re right for something I will bring you in when the right character comes up.
 Also if I’ve auditioned you, you will be on one of my many lists, and I will remember you for things you may be right for, so there is no need to remind me of who you are.

 Please do not cc my agent into any theatre invite / performance notice etc emails.
 She does not look after my diary or have anything to do with my day to day logistics.
 She is there simply to do my deals & contracting, with producers, for my prospective projects.

-Of course send me invitations to any show you may be in, but as I go to the theatre regularly I may not be able to attend (or I may already be coming).
-If I, or someone from my office, want to attend, we will respond, so there is no need to send reminder emails.
+Please do send me invitations to any show you may be in, but as I am out at the theatre regularly, and I’m mainly based in Manchester, I may not be able to attend.
+If I or someone from my office, are able to attend, we will respond, so please don’t send reminder emails.